arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

-To do this, you might need to include [jackson-bom](https://github.com/FasterXML/jackson-bom) to ensure dependency convergence across the entire project, for example in case there are in your project other libraries depending on different versions of Jackson.
+To do this, you might need to include [jackson-bom](https://github.com/FasterXML/jackson-bom) to ensure dependency convergence across the entire project, for example in case there are in your project other libraries depending on different versions of Jackson:

 ```xml
 <dependencyManagement>